Secretmapper/arianv/README.md

 All other directories and files are MIT/CC-BY-SA Licensed unless clearly designated otherwise.

 Feel free to use the HTML and CSS.
-If you do, I'd appreaciate if you ping me and link back here :)
+If you do, I'd appreciate if you ping me and link back here :)